personatopone/an-anime-recommendation-system/README.md

 And node.js
 https://nodejs.org/en/download/

-Import animeRecommendation_front-end to Visual Studio Code
+Import "animeRecommendation_front-end" folder to Visual Studio Code

 Click Terminal -> New Terminal.
 Enter the following corresponding commands in the command box